Skip to main content

 Felt Olaf ornament

 Elsa, Anna, and the rest of Disney’s beloved Frozen characters shine in this ornament idea.
 Lovers of Frozen can celebrate while making these lovable and easy-to-make ornaments.
 Consisting of felt, small branch pieces, and googly eyes, kids and parents can make these tree adornments with ease, needing nothing more than some hot glue.
-Younger kids will definitely need a bit of parental assistance.
+Younger kids will need a bit of parental assistance.
 Adults or older teens should be in charge of the glue gun.

 DIY dried citrus ornaments

-For simple, delicate, and lovely smelling ornaments to hang on your family’s tree, try these deliciously scented dried fruit ornaments.
+For simple, delicate, and lovely-smelling ornaments to hang on your family’s tree, try these deliciously scented dried fruit ornaments.
 Not only are these dried orange slices perfectly light and intricate, but they also bring a classy “stained glass” look to your home’s Christmas theme.
 Baked low and slow and strung with twine, take these stunning slices a step further by incorporating blood oranges, lemons, limes, or various other orange fruit varieties.
 You can even turn the dried citrus ornaments into a sweet-smelling garland.

 Salt dough ornaments